 Grievance and Appeal System - The system for reviewing and resolving enrollee complaints, grievances and appeals.
-Components must include a complaint process, a grievance process, an appeal process, access to an applicable review outside the CMS Plan (Subscriber Assistance Program), and access to a Medicaid Fair Hearing through the Department of Children and Families.
+Components must include a complaint process, a grievance process, an appeal process, and access to a Medicaid Fair Hearing.

 Health Assessment - A complete health evaluation combining health history, physical assessment and the monitoring of physical and psychological growth and development.